junguler/_dork-word-play/README.md

 for i in *-southwest.jpg ; do mv "$i" "${i/southwest/7}" ; done
 for i in *-west.jpg ; do mv "$i" "${i/west/8}" ; done
 ```
-we take the oppertunity to remove the unwanted center pictures since we don't need them anymore, depending on the motion you desire you might want to keep these or remove even more of these positions or don't even include them in your for loops
+we take the opportunity to remove the unwanted center pictures since we don't need them anymore, depending on the motion you desire you might want to keep these or remove even more of these positions or don't even include them in your for loops
 ```
 rm *-center.jpg
 ```